libp2p/specs/addressing/README.md

 Although we referred to `/ip4/7.7.7.7` and `/tcp/1234` as "components" of a larger TCP/IP address, each is actually a valid multiaddr according to the multiaddr spec.
-However, not every **syntactically valid multiaddr is a functional description of a process in the network**. through the network.
+However, not every **syntactically valid multiaddr is a functional description of a process in the network**.
 As we've seen, even a simple TCP/IP connection requires composing two multiaddrs into one.
-See the section on [composing multiaddrs](#composing-multiaddrs) for information on how multiaddrs can be combined, and the [Transport multiaddrs section](#transport-multiaddrs) for the combinations that describe valid transport addresses.
+See the section on [composing multiaddrs](#composing-multiaddrs) for information on how multiaddrs can be combined, and the
+[Transport multiaddrs section](#transport-multiaddrs) for the combinations that describe valid transport addresses.

 The [multiaddr protocol table][multiaddr-proto-table] contains all currently defined protocols and the length of their address components.